 If you’re looking for a solution to stabilize your dentures or replace missing teeth, dental implants may be exactly what you’re searching for.
-Dental implants are designed to function and resemble your natural teeth in every way and restore the biting force you had prior to tooth loss.
+Dental implants in St. John, IN are designed to function and resemble your natural teeth in every way and restore the biting force you had prior to tooth loss.

 There is no solution in dentistry that comes close to providing the same durability and strength of dental implants.
 The first implants were placed in the 1960s, and now, modern technology allows us to use them to replace any number of teeth for a lifetime.
 Our implants are made of titanium with is fused to your jawbone to anchor a permanent restoration or denture.

 Our dental implants not only restore your chewing ability, but they also preserve your jawbone and can make you look 10 years younger!
 After tooth loss, your jawbone recedes because it loses its “job” of supporting tooth roots.
 This usually happens within the first 18 months.
 As your jawbone begins to shrink, your nose and chin grow closer together.
 Dentures supported by dental implants can help you maintain the natural height between your chin and nose – which reduces wrinkles and gives you a more youthful, healthy appearance.

 And, because implants are held within the jawbone just like real teeth, they are extremely stable and secure.
 This means patients are able to eat whatever they like, including foods that are typically considered “off limits” for denture wearers, like grilled meats and fibrous vegetables.

 Implants are incredibly durable as well.
 On average, a patient can trust an implant to last for 30 years or more, which is multiple times longer than your typical bridge or denture.